Chanukah Series: Sufganiot (Jelly-Filled Doughnuts)

 A favorite dessert consumed during Chanukah is the sufganiyot, meaning, “sponge” to describe its texture.
 Traditionally, this fried donut is filled with red jelly and topped with sugar icing or dusted with powdered sugar.
 However, today, many variations of this sweet treat exist, including both sweet and savory fillings.

-We will be serving sufganiyot from Krispy Kreme at our Chanukah party this Friday, December 15th, 7 pm at the Yorba Linda Community Center.
-Our reservation list is now full, but you may be placed on the waiting list by clicking here.
+We will be serving sufganiyot at our Chanukah party this Sunday, December 9th, 3 pm at the Yorba Linda Community Center.
+Please make a reservation by clicking here.

 Below is a recipe for a traditional jelly-filled sufganiyot, but if you’re adventurous in the kitchen, why not experiment by filling your donuts with salted caramel or sliced bananas and fudge.